ghwood/YangCatalog-web_root/README.md

 ## NGINX Configuration

-Server Side Includes must be enabled for the static page to work (mainly to have a similar footer).
+Server Side Includes must be enabled for the static page to work (mainly to have similar header and footer).

 ```
        location / {